jpawelczak/vpa-demo/README.md

 # Forcing container restart for Mem adjustments

-If you have a workload that requires container restart during Mem adjustment, you can specify that aspect in container's `resizePolicy`:
+If you have a workload that requires pod recreation during Mem adjustment, you can specify that aspect in container's `resizePolicy`:
 ```
 apiVersion: apps/v1
 kind: Deployment